Tiamat debuted on 2013.cowboy71 wrote: ↑Sat Sep 01, 2018 7:43 pmOther details about the bands so far.

 I'll patiently wait :)

 How about just plain ANGEL, the only band whose logo reads the same upside down?

-Users browsing this forum: cowboy71 and 58 guests
+Users browsing this forum: No registered users and 99 guests

 70000TONS, 70000TONS OF METAL and the 70000TONS OF METAL logo are registered trademarks of Properties of Metal Ltd. and are used under license.